kweav/prepwork_revamp/docs/04-python.md

 After going through this module, students should be able to:

-* Be able to list the advantages and limitations of Python as a programming language
+* List the advantages and limitations of Python as a programming language
 * Explain why Python is a complement to bash
 * Understand why Python is being used for this class